Is there a cure?

 Do I need to tell my employer?

 People living with hepatitis do not have to tell employers, unless you work in an environment that may put others at risk, such as healthcare.
 However, disclosure is not mandatory.
-Discrimination against people with hepatitis in the workplace is illegal.

 Managing the spread of hepatitis in the workplace

 Can I pass hepatitis B on to my children?